libor-m/ngs-course/reference.rst

   Replaces or removes specific sets of characters within files.

-  To replace a characters a and b in the entire file for characters c and d  type:
+  To replace characters a and b in the entire file for characters c and d, respectively, type:

   .. code-block:: bash